ualib/agda-algebras/algebras.rst

    Then :math:`h ∘ a : ρf → B` and :math:`f (h ∘ a) : B`.

 It is important to be familiar with the classical notions of signature and arity, since these are used by almost all algebraists.
-However, in :numref:`Section %s <f-algebra>` we give alternative, category theoretic definitions of these things that are sometimes easier to compute with.
+However, in :numref:`f-algebra` we give alternative, category theoretic definitions of these things that are sometimes easier to compute with.

 --------------------------